gocd/docs.go.cd/content/installation/upgrade_to_gocd_20.5.0.md

 GoCD 20.5.0 introduced several changes to its database implementation in order to build a more flexible model that allows integrating with multiple databases.
 As part of these changes GoCD changed the technologies used for automated database migrations (from the unmaintained DBDeploy to Liquibase).
 These changes require a one-time migration of the GoCD database <= 20.4.0 to one compliant with GoCD 20.5.0 and beyond.

 GoCD 20.5.0, while continuing to support H2 by default, provides an ability to use PostgreSQL and MySQL.
 As part of this one-time database migration users can also choose to move to a database of their choice.
-Supported migrations are:
+Possible migrations are:

 1. **H2** => **PostgreSQL** <small>[Recommended]</small>
 2. **PostgreSQL** => **PostgreSQL**